Factbox: What business thinks about Britain's EU referendum

 “We have spoken to a number of people who’ve said we’ll seriously consider moving our headquarters functions ... and our growth over the medium term to long term may well be more skewed to the EU ... if the UK were to leave.”

-"From a purely business, economic perspective, my view very strongly is we are much better off inside the European Union than outside of it.
+“From a purely business, economic perspective, my view very strongly is we are much better off inside the European Union than outside of it,” he said.

 “It’s very unclear to me what exactly the rule set would be on the outside.
 I think it runs the risk of creating long periods of uncertainty with no obvious route to a simpler world than the one in which we operate.”